ekamperi/ekamperi.github.io/_posts/2020-11-27-have-you-ever-heard-of-covid.md

 While Newton stayed home, during the outbreak of the plague, he discovered (invented?) calculus, gravity, and optics laws.
 Being in lockdown myself, I decided to stand on the shoulders of the giant Newton and sketch the answer to a burning question, “Do you know anyone who became seriously ill with Covid-19?”
 I don’t know where you come from, but this question has often been asked by conspiracists here in Greece (always in a rhetorical manner).

 For fun, I constructed dozens of toy models of social networks with different topologies ([Barabási – Albert](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model), [Watts – Strogatz](https://en.wikipedia.org/wiki/Watts%E2%80%93Strogatz_model), [Price](https://en.wikipedia.org/wiki/Price%27s_model), and random), with various parameterizations.
+The blue line in the following plot is the percentage of people in the network infected with Covid-19.
+The orange line represents the percentage of people who heard that some friend of theirs has become ill with Covid-19.
 Even with favorable assumptions about the transmission of the virus (and, therefore, its message), the vast majority of plots had a tail at their origin.

 <p align="center">
  <img style="width: 80%; height: 80%" src="{{ site.url }}/images/heard_of_covid1.png" alt="Covid-19 transmission in a social network">